HTK-MM/Videoflix_backend/videoflix_app/docs/views.md

       - progress_seconds: The progress in seconds
     **Returns:**
       - The created WatchHistory object if it didn't exist, the updated WatchHistory if it did.
+      -  A response with a 201 Created status code if the watch history entry is successfully created.
+      -  A response with a 200 OK status code if the watch history entry is successfully updated **Raises:**
+      - 400 Bad Request if the video_id or progress_seconds is missing or invalid
+      - 404 Not Found if the video is not found """

 ### def get_progress(self, request, video_id=None):
 Get the progress of a video for the current user.